mui/mui-x/README.md

 <h1 align="center">MUI X</h1>

 MUI X is a collection of advanced UI components that are significantly more complex than the ones found in the [MUI Core](https://github.com/mui/material-ui/) libraries.
-They feature advanced functionality and complex UX workflows for data-rich applications, and support a wide range of use cases.
+They feature state-of-the-art functionality and complex UX workflows for data-rich applications, and support a wide range of use cases.

 MUI X is **open core**—base components are MIT-licensed, while more advanced features require a Pro or Premium commercial license.
 See the [Licensing page](https://mui.com/x/introduction/licensing/) for details.